Tikamin557/Ts-Core/README.md

 ## ✨ Features

+- Customizable Shortcut Panel for quick access to frequently used functions, key inputs, and mod settings
+  - Supports mouse controls on PC and touch-friendly controls on Android
+- Android support, including Android-specific controls and an in-game SMAPI console
 - Relationship services and support for third-party marriage APIs
 - Location tracking and location-related services
 - Warp Actions and reusable Warp Providers